Why I don't use generative LLMs, and nor should you

 At the moment of writing, I don't have as many sources for these as I would like, but I may add them later.
 (Feel free to send me some yourself.)

-5. Their destruction of their sources.
+5. They destroy their sources.

 I've read numerous times that LLM output is not suitable for training LLMs.
 In other words, they rely on human output.